moneroexamples/onion-monero-blockchain-explorer/README.md

  need to rescan entire blockchain whenever the explorer is restarted.
 When the explorer restarts, the thread will first check if `~/.bitmonero/lmdb/emission_amount.txt` is present, read its values, and continue from there if possible.
-Subsequently, only the initial use of the tread is time consuming.
+Subsequently, only the initial use of the thread is time consuming.
 Once the thread scans the entire blockchain, it updates the emission amount using new blocks as they come.
 Since the explorer writes this file, there can be only one instance of it running for mainnet, testnet and stagenet.
 Thus, for example, you can't have two explorers for mainnet